comforen/challenge2021/README.md

 Please see conference [homepage](http://www.comforen.org).

-## Whart the constraints and requirements for the developed solution?
+## What are the constraints and requirements for the developed solution?

 Please see conference [homepage](http://www.comforen.org).